Partnership Opportunities

 Finding Funding:

 Almost every state has a Humanities non-profit organization that tries to support “under-represented languages and populations” in their state.
 To find the Humanities organization in your state simply: google search (the name of your state) humanities.
+Reach out to your local branch and see what literacy events they are willing to support.

-Local Community Grants (walmart.org) is a simple grant process that likes to support their local community!
+Local Community Grants (walmart.org) is a simple grant process that likes to support their local community.

 We hope to hear from you!